The grandmaster diet: How to lose weight while barely moving

 The Best Exercise for Aging Muscles

-April 3rd, 2017 - By Melisa in Athletic/Performance Enhancement
+April 3rd, 2017 - By Jen in Athletic/Performance Enhancement

 The toll that aging takes on a body extends all the way down to the cellular level.
 But the damage accrued by cells in older muscles is especially severe, because they do not regenerate easily and they become weaker as their mitochondria, which produce energy, diminish in vigor and number.
 Read full article: The New York Times, “The Best Exercise for Aging Muscles”